 Palouse-Clearwater Environmental Institute

 Three native species, western bluebird (Sialia mexicana), tree swallow (Tachycineta bicolor) and house wren (Troglodytes aedon) are using the majority of the boxes but are being challenged by competition from the invasive house sparrow (Passer domesticus) in five boxes.

-The lone pair of bluebirds got an early start and have already fledged four young from a nest box in Rabbit Hills Preserve (part of the PCEI Nature Center).
+The lone pair of bluebirds got an early start and have already fledged four young from a nest box in Rabbit Hills Preserve (part of the Palouse Nature Center).
 Hopefully the pair will raise another clutch this season.

 Tree swallows are the most abundant nesters thus far and have been building nests for several weeks.
 The first two tree swallow eggs appeared on May 22, 2020 in a neat little nest made of moss and feathers.

-Mailing Address
+Mailing Address:

+Palouse-Clearwater Environmental Institute